How to Write a Good First Chapter: A Checklist

 - Shows competence.
 Readers are interested in people who are really good at things.
 Don’t hide your protagonist’s light under a bushel.
 Let it shine!

 - Has friends.
 We’re attracted to people who show that they already have other people who like them.
-Just by having a friend, it makes us more interested in someone.
 Show your protagonist is likeable by surrounding them with other interesting characters from the beginning.

 - Does a good deed.
 “Save the cat,” as Blake Snyder says.
 By helping someone in need, your protagonist establishes themselves as “the good guy,” despite any other negative qualities.